Communication is key

 iGEM encourages teams to get together and share their work.
 Regional team meet ups can be held during the summer, students can present what they are currently developing, get feedback and meet the rest of the participants.
 Traveling expenses should be included in your budget if you expect to attend these meetings, you can also try to contact the organizing team to find accommodation and traveling deals.

-Note- If you are planning to organize an event of this type, please contact iGEM HQ so we can help you advertise this event to the iGEM Community.
-(More information coming in 2019)
+If you are planning to organize an event of this type, please contact iGEM HQ so we can help you advertise this event to the iGEM Community.
+Visit: Meetups for details.

 Talk to your instructors and advisors regarding what lab materials are available at the institution.
 It is advisable to create a specific lab budget where your state your team’s needs for developing the project.
 Some of these materials might already be in your school and can be provided for your team.